 Customized tropical-themed welcome bags were filled with Maui-appropriate favors like a Turkish towel and SPF.

-“We had always envisioned a Hawaiian vintage feel for our wedding, and the Olowalu Plantation House was a great starting point,” says Casey, who along with his fiancé encouraged people to “go bold with their vintage Hawaiian best,” as a dress code.
+“We had always envisioned a Hawaiian vintage feel for our wedding, and the Olowalu House was a great starting point,” says Casey, who along with his fiancé encouraged people to “go bold with their vintage Hawaiian best,” as a dress code.
 He, too, took this dress code to heart.

 Gino wore a cream tuxedo jacket by Ralph Lauren Purple Label, which he paired with a pale pink Saint Laurent tuxedo shirt, navy silk bowtie, and custom Prada platform shoes in variants of blue.
 He also wore his father’s silver chain and mother’s embroidered monogrammed handkerchief.